NC State Extension Publications

 Skip to Row Spacing

 Narrow rows permit more uniform plant distribution and result in rapid closing of the canopy.
-In choosing a row width, balance the potential advantages that come from narrower rows against the additional machinery cost and management that a narrow row system demands.
+In choosing row width, balance the potential advantages that come from narrower rows against the additional machinery cost and management that a narrow row system demands.
 Because cultivation is the primary weed control measure in organic production, make row widths wide enough to permit the use of a tractor-mounted cultivator.
-Row spaces as narrow as 20 inches have been successful under organic conditions with alternations in cultivators and guided steering systems (see “A Blacklands Farm” in Chapter 10: Weed Management).
+Row spaces as narrow as 20 inches have been successful under organic conditions with alterations in cultivators and guided steering systems (see text box, Chapter 10).

 Soil Fertility